 Perchlorate in Drinking Water

-The agency is seeking comment on a proposed National Primary Drinking Water Regulation (NPDWR) for perchlorate to establish a Maximum Contaminant Level (MCL) and a health-based Maximum Contaminant Level Goal (MCLG) at 56 micrograms per liter.
+The agency requested comment by August 26, 2019 on a proposed National Primary Drinking Water Regulation (NPDWR) for perchlorate to establish a Maximum Contaminant Level (MCL) and a health-based Maximum Contaminant Level Goal (MCLG) at 56 micrograms per liter.

-In addition, the agency is seeking comment on three alternative regulatory options:
+In addition, the agency requested comment on three alternative regulatory options:

 - An MCL and MCLG for perchlorate set at 18 micrograms per liter.